new-coyote/nuevo-coyote/site/team.md

   alt_text: An image of three people walking through a natural area, they are all
     wearing masks.
 One is light complected, on medium and one dark.
 - template: block-text
+  content: |-
-  content: "In Aztec mythology Huehuecóyotl, or Very Old Coyote is a deity that represents
+    In Aztec mythology Huehuecóyotl, or Very Old Coyote is a deity that represents wisdom, storytelling, deception, and a host of other things.
+He was usually depicted as male, but was also explicitly gender fluid and bisexual.

-    wisdom, storytelling, deception, and a host of other things.
-He was usually depicted as male, but was also explicitly gender fluid and bisexual. \n\nIn the stories we still have of Huehuecóyotl, he was shown as a trickster god, usually one that taught lessons through play and humor.
-His followers, if they could be called that, treated him more like a friend than a god. \n\nWhen I was first envisioning what would become New Coyote, I started by asking myself one question: How did my ancestors do business? \n\nAs a descendent of colonized people, we may never fully know the answer to that question, however, the answer wasn't what I needed.
+    In the stories we still have of Huehuecóyotl, he was shown as a trickster god, usually one that taught lessons through play and humor.
+His followers, if they could be called that, treated him more like a friend than a god.

+    When I was first envisioning what would become New Coyote, I started by asking myself one question: How did my ancestors do business?

+    As a descendent of colonized people, we may never fully know the answer to that question, however, the answer wasn't what I needed.
 Asking the question with intention helped me conceptualized of a business model outside of capitalism.
-And that became New Coyote. \n\nI originally planned for us to be Old Coyote, since I was teaching and recommending techniques that felt old to me and came from my lived experience and community knowledge.
-But everywhere I went people called my style \"new.\" \n\nI was teaching things that came from outside formal education and mainstream thought.
-These practices were anchored in what I knew to be true as the descendent of my multiple legacies, or that I had perfected myself in the field.\n\nSo we because New Coyote.
+And that became New Coyote.

+    I originally planned for us to be Old Coyote, since I was teaching and recommending techniques that felt old to me and came from my lived experience and community knowledge.
+But everywhere I went people called my style "new."

+    I was teaching things that came from outside formal education and mainstream thought.
+These practices were anchored in what I knew to be true as the descendent of my multiple legacies, or that I had perfected myself in the field.

+    So we became New Coyote.
 New for the way it feels to work with us, and Coyote for Huehuecóyotl who lead and taught with humor, storytelling, and a little bit of transformation.
-A shape-shifter and an ancestor, just as adaptable and suited to this world as he ever was.  "
+A shape-shifter and an ancestor, just as adaptable and suited to this world as he ever was.
   heading: Why We're Called New Coyote
 - template: block-callout
   link_text: Contact Us Now